noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

+Explanation:

-The initiator's first message sends an ephemeral public key ("e").
-The responder's first message sends an ephemeral public key, then sends the responder's static public key ("s") encrypted under a symmetric key derived from DH between the ephemerals ("dhee").
-The initiator's final message contains the initiator's static public key ("s") encrypted under a key derived from DH between the ephemerals and DH between the initiator's ephemeral and responder's static key pair.
-The final shared key mixes a DH between the initiator's static and responder's ephemeral with the previous two DHs to provide forward secrecy and mutual authentication.
+ * The initiator's first message sends an ephemeral public key ("e").

+ * The responder's first message sends an ephemeral public key, then sends the responder's static public key ("s") encrypted under a symmetric key derived from DH between the ephemerals ("dhee").

+ * The initiator's final message contains the initiator's static public key ("s") encrypted under a key that mixes DH between the ephemerals, and DH between the initiator's ephemeral and responder's static key pair ("dhse" in the previous message).
+The final shared key mixes a DH between the initiator's static and responder's ephemeral ("dhse") with the previous two DHs to provide forward secrecy and mutual authentication.

 Each handshake message consists of a sequence of one or more DH public keys, followed by a payload which may contain certificates, advertisements for